TheDinosour/Chris_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fto_NLnq1OM?si=2Rw3Fly_OoWuwvHA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Summary:
-I put together all the parts in my project as shown in the two figures below by connecting my main glasses to my left and right temples using a 3d printed hinge, allowing me to freely move my glasses using super glue.
+I put together all the parts in my project as shown in the two figures below by connecting my main glasses to my left and right temples(the parts that hang onto your ears) using a 3d printed hinge, allowing me to freely move my glasses.
 Then I cut a hole in the right side of my temple so that I could super glue my pin headers and secure my Raspberry Pi onto my pin headers, after that I cut another hole into the side of my right temple, so that I could connect my camera to my Raspberry Pi.
-The following video shows me taking a test picture as well as a close up of my mirror, showing my OLED.